AdministrationChristina Tafoya, Dean, Career and Technical Education

 EMERGENCY MEDICAL TECHNICIAN (EMT) – BASIC

 The Oxnard College EMT program is affiliated with the Fire Technology program.
-Successful completion of EMT classes is a requirement of most fire fighter certificates and/or degrees.
+Successful completion of the EMT course is a requirement for the Oxnard College Fire Technology Degree, and EMT certification is a requirement to apply to the Oxnard College Fire Academy.
 These classes are held at the Ventura County Training Center which is located near the Camarillo Airport in the proximity of the Pleasant Valley and Las Posas Roads intersection.
 For complete program information, be sure to visit our Fire Technology homepage in this website.

-The Fire Technology program offers an 8-unit EMT course for new students, 10 hours lecture/lab weekly, and
+The Fire Technology program offers an 8-unit EMT course (10 hours lecture/lab weekly), and 1.5 unit EMT refresher courses for students seeking recertification.

-FT R169 This course prepares students with the skills necessary to provide emergency medical care with an ambulance service or other specialized service at the Basic Life Support (BLS) level.
+EMT R169 This course prepares students with the skills necessary to provide emergency medical care with an ambulance service or other specialized service at the Basic Life Support (BLS) level.
 This course is approved by the Ventura County Emergency Medical Services Agency and the California State Department of Emergency Services.
-Upon successful completion of the course and skills testing, the student will be eligible to sit for the written EMT-B certifying examination administered by the County of Ventura Emergency Medical Services.
-The student, upon successfully completing the skills examination (included in the course) and the certifying examination (not included in the course), will be eligible for EMT-B National Registry Certification.
-A non-credit 24 hour clinical component is required and in addition to the classroom time.
+Upon successful completion of the course and skills testing (not included in the course) and the NREMT certifying examination the student will be eligible for EMT-B National Registry Certification .
+A non-credit 24 hour clinical component is required in addition to the classroom time.
 Materials fee is required.
 Field trips may be required.

 STUDENT LEARNING OUTCOMES